Equity Release Under 55 Years Old

 The main two options are:

-This option is most suited to those in retirement who have a fixed monthly retirement income that allows you to afford to repay the interest on the loan amount each month for the rest of your life.
+This option is most suited to those in retirement who have a fixed monthly retirement income that allows them to afford to repay the interest on the loan amount each month for the rest of their life.

-Alternatives to Equity Release Under 55
+Alternatives to Equity Release Under 55s

 Getting a secured loan means that the money you borrow is linked to an asset you own.
 Mortgages are a secured loan.
 Most lenders will have minimum loan amounts, generally £10,000 and higher.